The Boys (Girls' Generation album): Release and promotion

 On September 26, 2011, the first teaser photo featuring Taeyeon was released online for the impending comeback for "The Boys", followed by Sunny and Hyoyeon on September 27, Jessica, Sooyoung, and Tiffany on September 28, and Yoona, Yuri, and Seohyun on September 29.
 The girls all represented a fairytale theme, with Taeyeon as Snow White, Sunny as Little Red Riding Hood, Hyoyeon as Thumbelina, Jessica as Elisa, Sooyoung as Rapunzel, Tiffany as Ariel, Yoona as Milady de Winter, Yuri as Karen, and Seohyun as The Snow Queen.
 On September 30, 2011, SM Entertainment announced that the album would be indefinitely postponed due to ongoing discussions about an album release in the United States, with details to be released as soon as they were confirmed.

-On October 1, 2011, SM Entertainment released the first teaser for "The Boys", followed by the second teaser on October 7, 2011.
+On October 1, 2011, SM released the first teaser for "The Boys", followed by the second teaser on October 7, 2011.
 Both teasers showed Yoona picking up a black crystal, and proceeds to show the rest of the members in an outside, misty atmosphere.
 Later on October 13, 2011, SM Entertainment released 16-second teaser clips for both the Korean and English versions of "The Boys".
 The teaser depicts the girls rapping and chanting along to the song.
 On the same day, SM released 30-second teaser clips of "The Boys", which showed a longer version of the previous teaser videos.

-The album was officially released on October 19, 2011, and the group's comeback performances commenced on October 21, 2011, starting with Music Bank.
+The album was officially released on October 19, 2011, and the group's comeback performances commenced on October 21 starting with Music Bank.
 It was confirmed on November 27 that an alternate version of the album will be out on December 8.
 The Korean version of "Mr. Taxi" was promoted as the second single from the album and the main promotional single off the alternate version of the album.

-The album was promoted with the tour "Girls' Generation World Tour Girls & Peace, starting on June 8, 2013, in Olympic Gymnastics Arena, Seoul, South Korea, and ending in Cotai Arena, Macau, on February 15, 2014.
-The tour also promoted their 4th studio album, I Got A Boy.